Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Abstract

 \section{Abstract}

 The {\it Wide Field InfraRed Survey Telescope} ({\it WFIRST}) was the highest ranked large space-based mission of the 2010 {\it New Worlds, New Horizons} decadal survey.
-It is now a NASA mission in formulation with a planned launch in the mid-2020's.
-A primary mission objective is to precisely constrain the nature of dark energy through multiple probes, including Type Ia supernovae.
+It is now a NASA mission in formulation with a planned launch in the mid-2020s.
+A primary mission objective is to precisely constrain the nature of dark energy through multiple probes, including Type Ia supernovae (SNe~Ia).
 Here, we present the first realistic simulations of the {\it WFIRST} SN survey based on current hardware specifications and using open-source tools.
-We simulate SN light curves and spectra as viewed by the {\it WFIRST} wide-field channel (WFC) imager and integral field channel (IFC) spectrometer, respectively.
+We simulate SN light curves and spectra as viewed by the {\it WFIRST} wide-field channel (WFC) imager and integral-field channel (IFC) spectrometer, respectively.
 We examine 11 survey strategies with different time allocations between the WFC and IFC, two of which are based upon the strategy described by the {\it WFIRST} Science Definition Team, which measures SN distances exclusively from IFC data.
-We apply selection criteria and analysis methods based on recent SN cosmological analyses.
-We propagate statistical and, crucially, systematic uncertainties to predict the dark energy task force figure of merit (DETF FoM) for each strategy.
-The increase in FoM values with SN search area is limited by the overhead times for each exposure, and the dependence of the FoM on the maximum redshift is limited by the parameterisation of dark energy.
-For IFC-focused strategies the largest individual systematic uncertainty is the wavelength-dependent calibration uncertainty, whereas for WFC-focused strategies, it is the intrinsic scatter uncertainty.
-We consider the impact of potential reductions to each systematic uncertainty before launch, resulting in a range of FoMs for each strategy.
-We find that the best IFC-focused and WFC-exclusive strategies have comparable FoM values.
+We propagate statistical and, crucially, systematic uncertainties to predict the Dark Energy Task Force figure of merit (FoM) for each strategy. {\red Of the strategies investigated, we find the most successful to be WFC-focused.
+However, further work in constraining systematics is required to fully optimize the use of the IFC}.
 Even without improvements to other cosmological probes, the {\it WFIRST} SN survey has the potential to increase the FoM by more than an order of magnitude from the current values.
-Although the survey strategies presented here have not been fully optimised, these initial investigations are an important step in the development of the final hardware design and implementation of the {\it WFIRST} mission.
+Although the survey strategies presented here have not been fully optimized, these initial investigations are an important step in the development of the final hardware design and implementation of the {\it WFIRST} mission.